-The Board has established the following Committees to assist it in discharging its responsibilities: the Executive Committee, the Investment Committee, the Audit and Risk ("A&R") Committee, the HR&G Committee and the Product and Distribution ("P&D") Committee (collectively, the "Standing Committees").
-Each Independent Director is a member of at least one but no more than two Standing Committees (for this purpose, excluding the Executive Committee).
+The Board has established the following Committees to assist it in discharging its responsibilities: the Executive Committee, the Investment Committee, the Audit and Risk ("A&R") Committee and the HR&G Committee (collectively, the "Standing Committees").
+Each Independent Director is a member of one Standing Committee (for this purpose, excluding the Executive Committee).
 The Lead Director serves as the Chair of the Executive Committee.
 The Board elects a Chair for each Standing Committee other than the Executive Committee, taking into consideration any recommendations made by the HR&G Committee in consultation with the Lead Director.

-Typically the Board and its Standing Committees conduct regular quarterly meetings, typically in February, April, July and November, with interim special meetings, as necessary.
-All Standing Committees have regular meetings scheduled the day before the regular Board meetings, and Standing Committee Chairs report out to the full Board at each regular Board meeting regarding noteworthy activities, issues, actions and recommendations of their respective Committees.
-The Board also holds one off-site planning meeting each fall with senior management, with typical attendees including all members of executive management as well as Guardian's business and functional area leaders.
+The Board and its Standing Committees conduct regular quarterly meetings, typically in February, April, July and November, with interim special meetings, as necessary.
+All Standing Committees have regular meetings scheduled the day before the regular Board meetings and Standing Committee Chairs report out to the full Board at each regular Board meeting regarding noteworthy activities, issues, actions and recommendations of their respective Committees.
+The Board also holds one strategy planning meeting each fall with senior management, with typical attendees including all members of executive management as well as Guardian's business and functional area leaders.